1. Notification of appeal determination to person responsible for the child's health, safety, or wealth (PRFC).

 5. Final determination regarding investigation finding.

-(1) The Appeals Program Unit notifies the appellant, district director, deputy director for the region, CW specialist and supervisor, office of the district attorney's office, and appropriate programs staff, such as Oklahoma Child Care Services and CPS Program Unit of the final determination regarding whether the substantiated finding is upheld or reversed.
+(1) The Appeals Program Unit notifies the appellant, district director, deputy director for the region, CW specialist and supervisor, district attorney's office, and appropriate programs staff, such as Child Care Services and Child Protective Services (CPS) Programs Unit of the final determination regarding whether the substantiated finding is upheld or reversed.

 (2) The CW specialist prints the final determination email, files the email in the CWS case record and, when applicable, in the resource record, and scans the email and stores it in the referral file cabinet.

 6. Appeals committee composition.
 The Appeals Committee is comprised of:

 (1) a Family-Centered Services (FCS) Program Unit program field representative who serves as the Appeals Committee chairperson;

 (2) the FCS Appeals Programs Unit programs manager;